 - M.A. in comparative literature (University of Texas at Austin)

 - B.A. in Economics and Chinese Literature/Language (Peking University, China)

 ARTH100: Intro to Art; ARTH 120Z: Asian Art and Architecture; ARTH220Z: Chinese Art; ARTH 350W: Writing for Art History; ARTH 435: Grounded Visions: Modern Art and Ecology; ARTH 435: Studies in Modern Art; ARTH470: Studies in Contemporary Art; ARTH515: Worlding Art History; ARTH597: Chinese Art in the World; ASIA 083: Asia on Display; ASIA 501: Seminar in Asian Studies.

 Center for Humanities and Information Fellowship; Chiang Ching-kuo Foundation Research Fellowship; Humanities Institute Residential Fellowship.

 Global Asias: Contemporary Asian and Asian American Art from the Collections of Jordan D. Schnitzer and His Family Foundation, Palmer Museum of Art, Fall 2021; Knoxville Museum of Art, Spring 2022; Heckscher Museum of Art, Summer 2022; Yellowstone Art Museum, Fall 2022; Pacific Asia Museum, Spring 2023.

 Publications + Presentations

-- “Rewriting the Heart Sutra: The Radical Buddhism in Qiu Zhijie’s Art.”
-Accepted at positions: asia critique, forthcoming.
+- “Rewriting the Heart Sutra: Buddhism and the Geopolitics of Symbols in Qiu Zhijie’s Art.” positions: asia critique, forthcoming.